consint/Pult-EQ/README.md

 Sets the size of the UI.

 #### Oversampling Filter
+Here you can set which filter type is used for oversampling.
 The ‘Polyphase’ filter has a low latency but some phase distortion in the high frequencies.
 The ‘FIR’ filter is phase linear but has a higher latency.

 ## How to compile
 1. Install or compile [Faust](https://github.com/grame-cncm/faust) > 2.74.6